apcountryman/toolchain-parallax_p8x32a/README.md

 BLINK_PERIOD
 ```

-To load a blink example program to flash, build one of the following make targets:
+To load a blink example program, build one of the following make targets:
 ```
 example-c-blink-load
 example-c++-blink-load